keboola/connection-docs/overview/index.md

 ### Orchestrator / Scheduler
 On the background, behind the scenes, there is an *Orchestrator* component which allows everything to be fully automated.
 Orchestrator allows to run any component (e.g. data extraction) in specified intervals or at specified times of days.

+### Jobs
+Most things done in KBC are done using batch approach.
+This means that when you do some operation, a **Job** is created and executed on the background.
+We also call these jobs **asynchronous***.
+Multiple jobs can be running at the same time and you can continue your work in the mean time.

 ## External Environment Schema